bormaxi8080/starred/README.md

 - [briefercloud/briefer](https://github.com/briefercloud/briefer) - Dashboards and notebooks in a single place.
 Create powerful and flexible dashboards using code, or build beautiful Notion-like notebooks and share them with your team.
 - [teableio/teable](https://github.com/teableio/teable) - ✨ The Next Gen Airtable Alternative: No-Code Postgres
 - [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
 Scrape, crawl and extract with a single API.
-- [zaidmukaddam/miniperplx](https://github.com/zaidmukaddam/miniperplx) - A minimalistic AI-powered search engine that helps you find information on the internet.
+- [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet.
 Powered by Vercel AI SDK!
 Search with models like Grok 2.0.
 - [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age
 - [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform
 - [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative